 Transparency - check if there is any transparency to the image, will be 8-bit alpha.

 Everything else follow the same guidelines provided for PNG-8s.

-Here is the frustrating part of all of this, Photoshop doesn’t support the export of indexed PNGs coupled with 8-bit Alpha layers, which conveniently is the most useful combination for web images.
+Here is the frustrating part of all of this, Photoshop doesn’t support the export of an indexed PNG coupled with 8-bit Alpha layers, which conveniently is the most useful combination for web images.
 Luckily, there is a free Mac app ImageAlpha that has a great GUI for converting these.
-I’m sure many of you would prefer to use the command line...and you can use PNGQuant...but I highly recommend you use a GUI.
+I’m sure many of you would prefer to use the command line…and you can use PNGQuant…but I highly recommend you use a GUI.
 By trying out different numbers of colors to find the lowest acceptable quality you can really shave down the file sizes.
 Be sure to export files from Photoshop as PNG-24 before converting them otherwise you won’t get the alpha channel.
-Both of these options also allow you to make PNGs with alpha that degrade nicely in IE6.8
+Both of these options also allow you to make a PNG with alpha that degrade nicely in IE6.
+8

-This only applies images destine for the web and for the most part only PNGs as the gains for JPGs are negligible.9 Once you have your files exported the last step is to run them through an image optimizer.
-There are a ton of options for achieving this, and as I feel most comfortable with GUIs, I use ImageOptim.
+This only applies to images destined for the web and for the most part only PNG as the gains for JPG are negligible.
+9 Once you have your files exported the last step is to run them through an image optimizer.
+There are a ton of options for achieving this, and as I feel most comfortable using a GUI, I use ImageOptim.
 The command line alternative is PNGCrush.
-Mostly what the optimization is doing is stripping unneccessary metadata.
 Below you can see the gains from using optimization on various files: